Resources for Early ACCESS Service Coordinators

 Early ACCESS Family Survey

-Early ACCESS Family Survey– Share the survey results with families and remind families that at the Annual Review and when they Exit Early ACCESS they will recieve a link to complete the Early ACCESS Family Survey.
+Early ACCESS Family Survey– Share the survey results with families and remind families that at the Annual Review and when they Exit Early ACCESS they will receive a link to complete the Early ACCESS Family Survey.

 DHS Information Letter No. 2012-FFS and Service Coordinator Medicaid Matrix, May 2019